jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 You’ll be redirected back to the Routes page; click “POST” under the “/wish-list-service” route in the left column to open up the details card.

 You’ll first need to configure the route to actually call your Lambda.
-TO do so, click “Attach Integration” near the bottom of the details card.
+To do so, click “Attach Integration” near the bottom of the details card.
 This will route you to the Integrations section of the API; once there, select “wish-list-service” from the dropdown of existing integrations and click “Attach Integration”.

 ![Attaching Lambda integration to your API](images/jwt7.png)